Gilbert Walker (physicist): Early life and education

-He was born in Rochdale, Lancashire on 14 June 1868, the fourth child and eldest son of Thomas Walker and Elizabeth Charlotte Haslehurst.
+Walker was born in Rochdale, Lancashire on 14 June 1868, the fourth child and eldest son of Thomas Walker and Elizabeth Charlotte Haslehurst.
 Thomas was Borough Engineer of Croydon and had pioneered the use of concrete for town reservoirs.
 He attended Whitgift School where he showed an interest in mathematics and got a scholarship to study at St Paul's School.
 He attended Trinity College, Cambridge where he was Senior Wrangler in 1889.
 His hard studies led to ill-health and he spent several winters recuperating in Switzerland where he learnt skating and became quite expert.
 He became a lecturer at Trinity College from 1895.

 Career

-Henry Francis Blanford, the founding director of the Indian Meteorological Department, had noticed the pattern that the summer monsoon in India and Burma was correlated with the spring snow cover in the Himalayas and it became a routine to use this to make predictions on the Indian monsoons.
-By 1892 however, these predictions began to fail and the second director John Eliot began to use several other correlations including strength of the trade winds, anticyclones, Nile floods and date from Australia and Africa.
+Henry Francis Blanford, the founding director of the Indian Meteorological Department, had noticed the pattern that the summer monsoon in India and Burma was correlated with the spring snow cover in the Himalayas and it became routine to use this to make predictions of the Indian monsoons.
+By 1892 however, these predictions began to fail and the second director John Eliot began to use several other correlations including strength of the trade winds, anticyclones, Nile floods and data from Australia and Africa.
 Eliot's forecasts from 1899 to 1901 failed so badly, with a drought and famine when he predicted higher than normal rains, that he was criticized severely by the newspapers leading to forecasts being made confidential from 1902 to 1905.
-A growing interest in the work of Lockyer on cycles led him to choose a mathematically inclined successor who would be Walker, despite the lack of experience in meteorology.
+A growing interest in the work of Lockyer on cycles led him to choose a mathematically inclined successor who would be Walker, despite his lack of experience in meteorology.
 Eliot himself was an able mathematician, a Second Wrangler at Cambridge, while Walker had been a Senior Wrangler.
 Walker was an established applied mathematician at the University of Cambridge and gave up a Fellowship at Trinity to take up a position as assistant to the meteorological reporter in 1903.
 He was elevated to the position of director general of observatories in India in 1904.
 Walker developed Blanford's idea with quantitative rigour and came up with correlation measures (with a lag) and regression equations (in time-series terminology, autoregression).
 He set up a group of Indian clerks to calculate correlations between weather parameters.
 The methods he introduced for time-series regression are now partly named after him (the other contributor was Udny Yule who studied sun-spot cycles) as the Yule-Walker equations.
 Analyzing vast amounts of weather data from India and lands beyond, over the next fifteen years he published the first descriptions of the great seesaw oscillation of atmospheric pressure between the Indian and Pacific Ocean, and its correlation to temperature and rainfall patterns across much of the Earth's tropical regions, including India.
 This is now called the El Niño Southern Oscillation.
 He was made a Companion of the Order of the Star of India in 1911.